 The youngest children were more likely to meet the recommendation (77.8 percent) than the oldest age group (65.3 percent).
 Among ethnic groups, 74.4 percent of European/other children, 73.4 percent of tamariki Māori, 66.3 percent of Pacific children and 62.8 percent of Asian children met the recommendation (Table 8).

-Younger girls and boys had similar patterns of fruit intake but among those aged 10–14 years, girls had a significantly higher intake than boys (Table 7).).
+Younger girls and boys had similar patterns of fruit intake but among those aged 10–14 years, girls had a significantly higher intake than boys (Table 7).

 The analysis used the indicator of 2 or more fruit servings a day